Residents in the Beehive State can find Marketplace plans from more insurers with lower premiums in 2020.

 Residents must meet income requirements to enroll.
 For instance, parents of minor children, seniors, and people with disabilities must also earn up to 100% of the FPL.10 This is up to $24,040 for a family of two in 2021.11

 Utah’s Children’s Health Insurance Program (CHIP)

 Uninsured children under 19 who meet income and citizenship requirements can get benefits through Utah’s CHIP program.
 A family of two earning up to $34,840 (of 2021) can qualify.

 The program covers vision, dental, hearing, major medical care, prescription drugs, and wellness exams.
 Most families pay a premium up to $75 every three months to cover all enrolled children.
 There are also copayments and deductibles.

 Children who qualify as American Indian or Alaska Native don’t have premiums or copayments.
 Families without income for the benefit year aren’t required to pay copayments or deductibles.

 Who Qualifies for Medicare in Utah?

 Medicare is a federal health insurance program.
 Utahns 65 and older and younger adults with disabilities can qualify.
-Nearly 390,000 Medicare beneficiaries enrolled in 2018, the latest possible information.
+Over 410,000 Medicare beneficiaries enrolled in 2020, the latest possible information.

-Among enrollees, just over 3 in 5 have Original Medicare.
+Among enrollees, over 60% have Original Medicare.
 That coverage includes hospital (Part A) and medical insurance (Part B) managed directly by the federal government.
 The remaining enrollees get Part A and B through Medicare Advantage plans sold by private insurance companies.
 Policies typically include Medicare Part D prescription drug coverage.

 Original Medicare doesn’t cover most medications, so some beneficiaries enroll in separate Part D plans from private companies.
 Almost 134,000 Utah residents enrolled in individual Part D drug coverage in 2018.